tearflake/symbolmatch/docs/symbolmatch.md

 The primitive combinators have the following meaning:

-- `GROUP`: enforces grouping of an expression in S-expression list.
+- `GROUP`: enforces grouping of the expression list within parenthesis.
 - `MUL`: sequence; all subexpressions must match in order.
 - `ADD`: ordered choice; tries alternatives in order, takes the first match.
 - `STAR`: zero-or-more repetition of the expression.